-- The cleavers have small hairs that look hooked, and they use them to attach themselves on everything on the way.
+- Cleavers have small hairs that look hooked, and they use them to attach themselves to everything on the way.

-- The chickweed seeds date back to Neolithic times, 12.000 years ago.
+- The chickweed seeds exist date back to Neolithic times, 12,000 years ago.

 - Chickweed was also used as food for chickens, fowl, rabbits, and hogs.

-- Yarrows are also called ‘poor man’s pepper’ because their taste is pungent and bitter.
+- Yarrows are also called ‘poor man’s pepper’ because they taste pungent and bitter.

 - Weeds, in general, can be divided into broadleaf and grassy weeds.
 The broadleaf weeds are flat and netlike.
-The grassy weeds are narrow, and with upright form of leaves.
+On the other hand, grassy weeds are narrow and have an upright form of leaves.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
 Hope this information was helpful and you have found the answer you were looking for.